Don't Meditate, Whatever You Do! ©

 You see, I was specializing in neurophysiology in medical school.
 I'd even changed medical schools when I was studying in France, driven by this interest, to be able to study at a world-famous French sleep neurology research center.
 And I had continued that interest after I transferred back to an American medical school.

-I knew about synapses, the miniscule gaps between neurons, and how one neuron communicates with another across a synapse by sending even more miniscule packets of chemicals -- neurotransmitters -- across that gap.
+I knew about synapses, the minuscule gaps between neurons, and how one neuron communicates with another across a synapse by sending even more miniscule packets of chemicals -- neurotransmitters -- across that gap.

 I'd never considered the space of time when the neurotransmitters are traveling through that gap.
 Mind the gap!